dnna/pixelbonus/README.md

  - wkhtmltopdf: Absolute path to the wkhtmltopdf binary.

 ## Backing up
-Pixelbonus stores all data in its MySQL database, therefore backups can extracted simply using mysqldump.
-In production environments it is recommended to setup regular backups of the database.
-This can be easily set up with puppet using the following command:
+Pixelbonus stores all data in its MySQL database.
+Puppet can be easily set up to generate daily backups of the database.
+To do this run the following command in the shell of the server:

 ```puppet
 puppet apply -e '